venenux/alpine-wiki/tutorials/alpine-howto-qemu-on-pc.md

 Fortunately, since versions 2 of qemu all unspecified options if not specified will be auto configured according to the available environment.

 Hardware virtualization only could be possible when host and guest are same or similar architecture.

-## Emulation in simple mode ON ANY MACHINE OF i386 COMPUTER without hardware virtualization
+## Emulate i386 COMPUTER ON ANY MACHINE without hardware virtualization

 The i386 is the ancient name for 32bit computers, that are really started since i286+DX math co-procesor.
-The amd64 is same but 64bit and is not same as ia64.
+The amd64 is the 64bit and is not same as ia64.

 * added alpine repositories
-* update database repositories and install packages for emulate a 32bit x86 and qemu modules
+* update database repositories and install packages for 32bit x86 and modules
 * load and setup the tun module
 * allow user of qemu group to manage briged devices
 * change permissions of the configurations
 * added/create our user to run the virtual machines (prevents lack of security)
-* added the user to the qemu group to property create virtualmachines with devices access
+* added the user to qemu group to property create virtualmachines with access

 ```
 cat > /etc/apk/repositories << EOF; $(echo)